samisking/PocketDB/README.md

 Find all items that match a certain query object or [.filter() callback](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter#Parameters).
 If you supply a `{query}` object, only items that match _all_ of the key/value pairs in your `{query}` will be returned.
 If a query isn't specified, or it's empty, then all items in the collection are returned.

 You can also pass options to the query.
 Currently the supported options are:
-- `sort: 'key'`: This will sort the items returned by the key you provide.
+- `sort: '(-)key'`: This will sort the items returned by the key you provide.
+If your key starts with `-` then the order will be reversed.

 ```js
 // If our collection.items looked like this…